NOTE: This is a draft article intended for a sophisticated, non-security audience. Comments are encouraged.

 Frequently, there is a relationship between phishing and ATM fraud.
 If a phishing attack can obtain bank card information and PINs, then false bank cards can be created and withdrawals can be made from ATM machines.
 It is common for the forged websites creating for phishing to request bank card numbers and PINs, even for financial services that don’t normally require such information, such as Paypal.
 Bank card numbers and PINs are frequently the target of phishing attacks because of the ease of the cashing phase of the fraud, where the identity information is converted to real cash.

 Identity information can also be fraudulently obtained from financial institutions and processors.
 Infiltrations, equipment theft, and other forms of data breaches can allow criminals to obtain identity information that can be used in fraud.
 There have been a number of cases recently where personal information and credit card numbers have been lost or stolen, and later used for fraudulent financial transactions.
+Large scale thefts of thousands, or even millions, of records with account information are becoming far too common.

 Improving Authentication for Finance